sohel5G/biyebari/README.md

 ## Key Features:

 ### User Authentication:

-Users can create accounts and log in securely using Firebase authentication.
+- Users can create accounts and log in securely using Firebase authentication.
-Admins have a dedicated login for managing the platform.
+- Admins have a dedicated login for managing the platform.

-User Dashboard:
+### User Dashboard:

-A personalized dashboard for users to manage their biodata and premium requests.
+- A personalized dashboard for users to manage their biodata and premium requests.
 Admin Dashboard:

-An admin dashboard to oversee and manage user requests and premium approvals.
+- An admin dashboard to oversee and manage user requests and premium approvals.
 Biodata Creation:

-Users can create detailed biodata profiles to showcase their personal information.
+- Users can create detailed biodata profiles to showcase their personal information.
 Premium Biodata:

-Users can elevate their biodata to premium status for enhanced visibility.
+- Users can elevate their biodata to premium status for enhanced visibility.

-Contact Request:
+### Contact Request:

-Users can request contact information of other users' biodata.
+- Users can request contact information of other users' biodata.
-Stripe payment integration for secure transactions when requesting contact information.
+- Stripe payment integration for secure transactions when requesting contact information.

-Admin Approval:
+### Admin Approval:

-Admins have the authority to approve user requests for contact information.
+- Admins have the authority to approve user requests for contact information.
-Premium user requests are also approved by the admin.
+- Premium user requests are also approved by the admin.

-Technologies Used:
+## Technologies Used:

-## Frontend:
+### Frontend:

-React.js for building a dynamic and responsive user interface.
+- React.js for building a dynamic and responsive user interface.
-React Router for seamless navigation within the application.
+- React Router for seamless navigation within the application.
-Tailwind CSS and Flowbite for styling and UI components.
+- Tailwind CSS and Flowbite for styling and UI components.

-## Backend:
+### Backend:

-Node.js and Express.js for server-side development.
+- Node.js and Express.js for server-side development.
-Mongoose for interacting with the MongoDB database.
+- Mongoose for interacting with the MongoDB database.

-Authentication and Payment:
+### Authentication and Payment:

-## Firebase for secure user authentication.
+- Firebase for secure user authentication.
-Stripe Payment method for handling transactions.
+- Stripe Payment method for handling transactions.
-JWT (JSON Web Tokens) for secure communication between the frontend and backend.
+- JWT (JSON Web Tokens) for secure communication between the frontend and backend.

-Project Timeline:
+## Project Timeline:
-The development of Biye Bari was completed within a period of 7 days, ensuring a rapid turnaround for a functional Matrimony Website.
+-The development of Biye Bari was completed within a period of 7 days, ensuring a rapid turnaround for a functional Matrimony Website.

 ## Conclusion:
 Biye Bari stands as an innovative Matrimony Website, providing users with a secure and efficient platform to connect, share biodata, and find potential matches.
 With a user-friendly interface and robust backend technologies, the website offers a seamless experience for users and administrators alike.